stdevPavelmc/cqrlog/compiled/README.md

     Commits on Jul 24, 2022 Merge pull request #529 from OH1KH/direct_load_filter

- Binaries (cqr2,cqr3,cqr5,cqr6 zips) include latest official source WITH alpha additions and Pull Requests that have not yet applied.
+ Binaries (cqr2,cqr3,cqr5,cqr6 zips) include latest official source ***WITH alpha additions and Pull Requests that have not yet applied***.

  To see what are the latest official updates look at <https://github.com/ok2cqr/cqrlog/commits/master>
  To see updates in this alpha version look at <https://github.com/OH1KH/cqrlog/commits/loc_testing>

  To read about UTF8 special charcters in logs read file UTF8_logs.md

-LAST UPDATE

 BINARIES:
 ---------